Kodcentrum/Scratchuppgifter-v3/block1_bugrace_intro_v.kort_engelska_Kannebäcksskolan/README.md

 Click on Chapter 3 for the next step

-## 3: Making the Sprite move
+## 3: Code to make the Sprite move
 A Sprite is just an image, but with code we can control the Sprite and the project.
+Coding in Scratch can for example look like this:

+![Alt Text](block_gif.gif)

-We give the Sprite instructions for how it should move across the stage using code.
+With the help of code we can give the Sprite instructions for how it should move across the stage.
 Code also controls **how** and **when** the Sprite should be moving.
 You create the code with the colorful puzzle pieces that you see on the left side in Scratch.
 You put the pieces together into, what we call, **a Script** on the large white script surface in the middle.

-![Alt Text](block_gif.gif)

 Time for you to make the Sprite move!
 </br>